peterjmorgan/phylum-python-report/README.md

 # phylum-python-report

-Utility script to generate a simple summary report of a job response from the Phylum API
+Utility script to generate a simple summary report of a verbose job response from the Phylum API

 ## Prerequisites
 * Python 3.x